MENTOR: Reinforcement Learning via Flexible Teacher-Optimized Rewards for Tool-Use Distillation: Details for Experimental Setup

 \subsection{Training Dataset Details}

+\paragraph{Mathematical Reasoning as a Controlled Testbed.} We use mathematical reasoning as the training domain because it provides a controlled testbed for studying reward design in tool-use distillation.
+Mathematical problems have well-defined answers, structured intermediate computations, and clear feedback from executable tools, allowing us to evaluate final correctness, tool validity, and tool-selection behavior with relatively low ambiguity.
+This helps isolate the effect of the reward structure from confounding factors such as noisy observations, underspecified goals, retrieval quality, corpus coverage, or environment-specific interaction failures.

+We do not train separately on RAG or other domains because our goal is not to conduct an exhaustive cross-domain training study, but to test whether reward learning in a controlled tool-use setting transfers to unseen tool-use scenarios.
+Retrieval-based tasks introduce additional factors such as document availability, query formulation quality, and evidence retrieval errors, which can obscure whether failures arise from the reward design or from the external environment.
+We therefore use RAG and BFCL-v4 as out-of-domain evaluation benchmarks rather than additional training domains.

+Mathematical reasoning is also sufficiently challenging for capacity-limited SLMs, as solving these problems often requires multi-step reasoning, appropriate tool invocation, and recovery from invalid or unnecessary tool calls.
+Thus, it provides a useful setting for examining the reward dilemma discussed in Section~\ref{sec:observation}.

-To train our models for effective tool use, we construct a high-quality dataset of reference trajectories, as described in Section 3.1.
+\paragraph{Trajectory Construction.} To train our models for effective tool use, we construct a high-quality dataset of reference trajectories, as described in Section~\ref{sec:experiment-setup}.
 To this end, we use the nvidia/AceReason-Math\footnote{\url{https://hf.co/datasets/nvidia/AceReason-Math}}~\citep{acereason} dataset as our source, leveraging its verified questions and ground-truth answers to ensure reliability.

-The construction process involves providing these questions to our teacher model, Qwen3-235B, which generated solution trajectories using a calculator tool.
-We then filter these outputs, retaining only the ``successful trajectories'' where the teacher's final answer matched the ground-truth from the source dataset.
+The construction process involves providing these questions to our teacher model, Qwen3-235B, which generates solution trajectories using a calculator tool.
+We then filter these outputs, retaining only the successful trajectories in which the teacher's final answer matches the ground truth from the source dataset.
 This verification process yields a final training set of 1.27k single- and multi-turn trajectories that exemplify successful tool use.